Mwebia-Dennis/crypto-trading-bot/README.md

 ### Features

-=> displays real time bitcoin prices
+displays real time bitcoin prices
-=> 2 powerful Neural network models to help predict the prices => predicting the next minute price (if current time is 11:00 AM the model predicts price for 11:01 AM) => forms to input and predict from your own custom values
+,2 powerful Neural network models to help predict the prices ,predicting the next minute price (if current time is 11:00 AM the model predicts price for 11:01 AM) ,forms to input and predict from your own custom values

 ## What it does